With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 By answering these questions, you can set a pricing strategy that covers your costs and profit goals while meeting your customers’ expectations.

 Simply starting a business won’t guarantee customers.
-You need to make people aware of your business and tell them how your meals will enrich their lives.
+You need to make people aware of your business and tell them how your delicious meals will enrich their lives.

 To achieve this, you need a kickass marketing plan that effectively communicates your value proposition.